The Postman (film): Plot

-In the late 20th century, unexplained apocalyptic disasters (implied to be World War III) devastate the world.
-Most knowledge and technology from the past is lost, and the former United States reverts to an unconnected pre-industrial society.
+In the late 20th century, unexplained apocalyptic disasters have devastated the world.
+Most knowledge and technology from the past has apparently been lost, and the former United States reverts to an unconnected pre-industrial society.

-In 2013, a nomad traveling to St. Rose, Oregon wanders the Western U.S., trading performances of long-forgotten Shakespearean plays for food and water.
-In one town, the nomad is forcibly conscripted into the Holnists, a neo-feudalist militia obsessed with a misinterpreted self-help book that serves as the tyrannical authority in the region, led by General Bethlehem.
-The nomad, dubbed "Shakespeare" by Bethlehem, faces harassment by Captain Idaho, who mentions Colonel Getty, Bethlehem's second-in-command.
-Getty once challenged him for the right to lead; Bethlehem won the fight and mutilated Getty by cutting out his tongue and castrating him.
-The nomad and another conscript are sent to kill a lion, but Idaho arrives and forces the nomad and the conscript to fight to the death.
-Idaho kills the conscript, but before he can shoot the nomad he is killed by the lion.
-The nomad escapes by jumping into a river.
-He takes refuge in an abandoned United States Postal Service Jeep DJ, burning letters and wearing the long-deceased postal carrier's coat to stay warm.
+In 2013, a nomad traveling to St Rose, Oregon wanders the Western U.S., trading performances of long-forgotten Shakespearean plays for food and water.
+In one town, the nomad is impressed into the Holnists, a neo-feudalist militia obsessed with a misinterpreted self-help book that serves as the region's tyrannical authority, led by General Bethlehem.
+The nomad, dubbed "Shakespeare" by Bethlehem, faces harassment by Captain Idaho, who mentions Colonel Getty once challenged Bethlehem for leadership; Bethlehem won the fight and mutilated Getty.
+The nomad is sent to kill a lion, but he escapes by jumping into a river.
+Idaho arrives and forces the nomad and another conscript to fight to the death.
+After the other conscript turns on him, Idaho kills the conscript, but before he can shoot the nomad, the lion kills him.
+The nomad flees and takes refuge in an abandoned United States Postal Service Jeep DJ, burning letters and wearing the long-deceased postal carrier's coat to stay warm.

-Now donning the postal uniform and mail bag, the nomad arrives in the town of Pineview and is held at gunpoint by their leader, Sheriff Briscoe.
-To avoid execution, the nomad pretends to be a Postman from the newly restored U.S. government, presenting a letter addressed to elderly villager Irene March as proof.
-The Postman inspires teenager Ford Lincoln Mercury, who he swears in as a postal carrier and helps reactivate Pineview's abandoned post office.
-Later that same evening, The Postman is approached by Abby, a lovely and charming young townswoman.
-She introduces herself and her husband Michael to the Postman.
-Abby requests he have sex with her to conceive a long-awaited child for the couple, since Michael is sterile and unable to.
-Though hesitant at first, the Postman eventually agrees to when Abby visits him later that night, seducing him by undressing in front of him.
-The following morning, after his tryst with Abby, the Postman leaves for the town of Benning, he carries a pile of mail and packages left at the post office by the townspeople.
-Off in the distance, Abby watches the Postman depart from Pineview looking unhappy and conflicted, but relieved to see him leaving.
+Donning the postal uniform and mail bag, the nomad arrives in the town of Pineview and is held at gunpoint by their leader, Sheriff Briscoe.
+To avoid execution, the nomad claims to be a "Postman" from the restored U.S. federal government, presenting a letter addressed to elderly villager Irene March as proof.
+The Postman inspires a teenager, Ford Lincoln Mercury, who he swears in as a postal carrier and helps reopen Pineview's post office.
+That evening, the Postman is approached by Abby and her husband Michael, who is sterile, to conceive a child for them, which the Postman later does.
+The following morning, the Postman leaves for the town of Benning, taking Pineview's mail and packages with him.